-It makes sense to protect them in a lot of situations.
-But some players might frequently check back the flop rather than cbet figuring they just want to try to showdown with a weak hand.
+It makes sense to protect them in a lot of situations but some players might frequently check back the flop rather than c-bet, figuring they just want to try to showdown with a weak hand.

-- How is middle pair played?
+- How are middling pairs played?

-- When do solvers over-bet the river?
+- When do solvers use an over-bet?

 Free MTT Poker Training:

 - 5 Day Email MTT Poker Training Course By Poker Pro Kelvin "Acesup" Beattie